Fact Sheet

 - Eligible Scholarship Organizations

-- The ECCA would utilize scholarship granting organizations (SGOs) to allocate K–12 scholarships to students attending private schools, microschools, or homeschooling in Pennsylvania.
+- ECCA will utilize SGOs to allocate K–12 scholarships to students attending private schools, microschools, or homeschooling in Pennsylvania.

-- Scholarship organizations currently operating in Pennsylvania are eligible to become an SGO for the ECCA, but the bill language stipulates they must:
+- Scholarship organizations currently operating in Pennsylvania are eligible to become an SGO for ECCA, but must:

 - Be a nonprofit entity exempt from tax per sections 501(c)(3) and 501(a) of the Internal Revenue Code and “is not a private foundation.”

-- Award scholarships to multiple students and fund scholarships for more than one school.
+- Award scholarships to at least ten students and fund scholarships for more than one school.

 - Conduct an annual financial and compliance audit by an independent certified public accountant.